Mental Training

 • Not enough rest between stress workouts

-• Running too hard most running days
+• Running too hard on most running days

 • Not enough “joy runs” each week

-• Not enough walk breaks in long runs and sometimes other runs
+• Not enough walk breaks in long runs, and sometimes other runs

 • Running with a group that is too fast for you